CSIRO Communities of Practice

 Australian Government Earth Observations from Space Working Group

 The Australian Government Earth Observations from Space Working Group (the Group) brings together Australian Government agencies to coordinate civilian activities relating to the exploitation of Earth Observation (EO) satellites in support of Australian Government priorities.
 The Group is co-chaired by the Bureau of Meteorology, Geoscience Australia and CSIRO, as the agencies that develop and maintain the Commonwealth’s civilian EO from space infrastructure.
-The Group also engages with the Department of Defence, the Department of Prime Minister and Cabinet, and agencies who rely on EO satellites and related services, and more broadly with state and territory governments, industry representative bodies and national research infrastructure facilities.
+The Group also engages with agencies relying on EO satellites and related services, and more broadly with state and territory governments, industry representative bodies and national research infrastructure facilities.

 Key activities of Australian Government agencies in relation to EO from space infrastructure coordinated through the Group are: